marcransome/pond/README.md

 ...
 ```

-Which would contain the function definition:
+With a suitable function definition:

 ```fish
 function start_my_app